AishwaryGhadle/real-time-face-detection/README.md

 This project implements a real-time face detection system using OpenCV and a webcam.
 It detects human faces instantly from live video streams.

+## 🔧 Technologies Used
+- Python
+- OpenCV
+- NumPy
 ---

 ## ❗ Problem Statement